dmitrybilyk/interview/src/main/java/com/conduct/interview/_2_memory_and_reference_types/reference_types/reference_types.md

 - Objects with soft references are only removed if there is **memory pressure** or
   low available memory.
 - **Garbage Collection**: The object stays in memory as long as there’s sufficient heap space.
+  Caching large objects (e.g., images, compiled templates, parsed JSON trees) that are expensive to recreate, but not essential to always keep in memory.

 ### 4. PhantomReference